iamturns/til/dev/style/flexbox.md

 ---------

 - flex-direction
+  - determines how flex items are placed in the flex container
   - values;
     - row (default)
     - column

-- flex-wrap
-  - nowrap (default)
-    - Fit onto one line
-  - wrap

 - justify-content
-  - align items across the main axis
+  - align flex items on main axis (left and right)
   - values;
     - flex-start (default)
       - `| * * *         |`